-Anaheim Ducks greats Teemu Selanne and Paul Kariya were inducted into the Hockey Hall of Fame back in June in what was an appropriate recognition of everything each player achieved in his career.
+Anaheim Ducks greats Teemu Selanne and Paul Kariya were finally inducted into the Hockey Hall of Fame in what was an appropriate recognition of everything each player achieved in his career.

 Kariya then left the Mighty Ducks after the 2002-03 season—a year in which Anaheim finished one win shy of a Stanley Cup championship.
 After Anaheim chose not to give him a qualifying offer of $10 million, Kariya elected to join his former partner in crime, Selanne, in Colorado with the Avalanche.
 The situation left a bitter taste in the mouths of many fans, who booed Kariya upon his returns to Anaheim in a different team’s uniform.